youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 additional custom options are also declared in NixOS modules.
 To separate the declaration of the options themselves with the declaration of the values of existing options, NixOS modules are technically separated into two parts:
 `options` and `config`.
-Maybe it’s better to show, not tell in this case.
+Maybe it's better to show, not tell in this case.

-Here’s an example NixOS module where we declare an option to use Helix instead of Neovim, and then implement it.
+Here's an example NixOS module where we declare an option to use Helix instead of Neovim, and then implement it.

 ```nix